-In Back to the Future, George McFly’s utopia-esque Lyon Estates community entered onto the big screen with two lion-adorned signs that exuded the kind of attainable luxury synonymous with era’s movement toward suburban living.
+In Back to the Future, George McFly’s utopia-sequel Lyon Estates community entered onto the big screen with two lion-adorned signs that exuded the kind of attainable luxury synonymous with era’s movement toward suburban living.
 Communities boasting pristine homes, impeccable landscaping, and amenities like pools and golf courses created the perfect haven for those seeking out the American Dream, and thus, Homeowners Associations were born.

 Continued today within some of the country’s most prominent areas, HOAs have evolved to encompass a much different role, often looking more like public works or parks and recreation departments than groups of golfers arguing over the placement of petunias.

 In the DC Metro region, Homeowners Associations often carry the same name recognition and prominence as the towns themselves.
 Currently the largest HOA in Loudoun County at approximately 19,000 residents, the population of the Cascades has now surpassed the Town of Vienna.
 In the not-so-distant future, Brambleton is expected to eclipse the Cascades with a projected 25,000 residents upon completion.